Orange-OpenSource/casskop/website/docs/5_operations/3_5_backup_restore.md

 In the restore phase, you can specify a subset of the entities specified in the backup.
 For instance, you can backup 2 tables and only restore one.

+### Datacenter

+It can be specified in a backup or a restore and declares where data must be backed up or restored.
+If not specified it will run everywhere and entities must exist if they're specified.
+Specifying it in a restore will declare where data will be restored but as icarus truncates entities it restores, it won't prevent the truncate from cleaning data in non chosen datacenters.